kontent-ai/gatsby-packages/packages/gatsby-source-kontent/docs/GATSBY-CLOUD.md

 Click **Save**.

-*Your Build webhook is now ready!
-When you publish/unpublish content in Kontent, your Gatsby Build will update!*
+Your Build webhook is now ready!
+When you publish/unpublish content in Kontent, your Gatsby Build will update!

 ## Setting the Gatsby Preview Domain for Kontent

 To open the Gatsby Cloud preview right from Kentico Kontent, you need to [configure preview URLs](https://docs.kontent.ai/tutorials/develop-apps/build-strong-foundation/set-up-preview#a-set-up-content-preview-in-your-project) for your content.

-*Assuming you are using [`gatsby-starter-kontent-lumen`](https://github.com/Kentico/gatsby-starter-kontent-lumen) project.*
+The following instructions assume you're using the [`gatsby-starter-kontent-lumen`](https://github.com/Kentico/gatsby-starter-kontent-lumen) sample app.

 Navigate to your Gatsby Cloud instance and click **Preview**.
 Copy the preview URL.

 ![Gatsby cloud preview URL](./assets/gatsby-cloud-preview-url.png)

-Open Kontent app, go to "Project settings" tab and select "Preview URLs".
 In Kentico Kontent, go to **Project settings** > **Preview URLs** and provide the URLs according to your routes configuration.

 ![Preview URLs configuration](./assets/preview-urls.png)